360-degree feedback tool: See your strengths from every angle

 The feedback process typically takes 15-20 minutes to complete.
 We’ve designed it to be thorough yet efficient, focusing on specific examples and actionable insights.
 Reviewers can also save their progress and return later if needed.

-Unlike traditional reviews, our system focuses specifically on what you are good at.
+Unlike traditional reviews, our feedback management system focuses specifically on what you are good at.
 It is not about bringing skeletons out of the closet or general performance ratings.
-It is about constructive feedback on where you add the most value in people around you.
+It is about constructive peer feedback on where you add the most value to those around you.
 The feedback is ongoing and development-focused rather than evaluative.

-The platform includes clear instructions and examples for reviewers, helping them provide specific, actionable feedback.
-However, we also recommend you reaching out to your peers before you send them the feedback request and give more context about your goals when seeking their feedback.
+The performance review platform includes clear instructions and examples for reviewers, helping them provide specific, actionable feedback.
+However, we also recommend reaching out to your peers before sending them the feedback request and giving more context about your goals when seeking multi-source feedback.